pepega90/elix_wallet/README.md

 is a microservices-based wallet application built using Elixir, Phoenix, and Broadway (RabbitMQ).
 This application allows users to manage their wallet balances, view transaction history, and transfer funds to other users.
 The architecture includes separate services for user management and wallet operations, each with its own database.
+For monitoring and observability, Prometheus is used for metrics collection, and Grafana for visualization.

 ## Architecture Diagram